forresto/forresto.com/content/fab-academy/02-zoo-modeling-app.md

 Note: `rotate2d()` for KCL is Claude's hallucination.

+# Wrapping up

+## App feel

+Learning the canvas navigation is not helped by the streaming lag.
+My mouse wheel zooms too fast and the model escapes behind me.
+Hovering and selections take moments too long.

+I can't imagine taking the tradeoff to develop an app to render with Cloud GPUs, but I guess they have reasons.

+> Early on, we knew we wanted to build an API for CAD using cloud GPUs doing the 3D rendering.
+This meant we needed to stream the video generated on the cloud to our clients. – [Zoo Blog](https://zoo.dev/blog/cad-webrtc)

+But why?

+I've been enamored with SolveSpace and OpenSCAD, which have small executables and feel very responsive.
+I'd encourage the developers of Zoo to try these other apps.
+Blender isn't small, but it feels very responsive.
+Local software!

+(Disclosure: I work on [web-based 2D CAD](https://cuttle.xyz), which is not local.
+But the rendering is local.)

-# Conclusion
+## Conclusion

 [Subtract](https://github.com/KittyCAD/modeling-app/discussions/510) and other Boolean operations are not available yet, so I would have to rethink my design and prompt to get closer to what I had in mind.

 My time is up for evaluating this CAD package.
 When trying other packages, I'll be able to compare the tradeoffs of cloud rendering and LLM prompting.
-My impression is that the Zoo has stalled a little bit, based on the [company blog](https://zoo.dev/blog).
+My impression is that the Zoo has stalled, based on the [company blog](https://zoo.dev/blog) and age of the Github feature discussions.